olmsteadproperties/FrontEndTesting/tests.md

 1. Signup `Dwolla` for Lenders (`LLC`, `verified`)
 1. Sets up `Lender` payment account with `IAV`
 1. Creates a `new loan`
-1. Creates and adds a new `Borrower `account
+1. Creates and add a new `Borrower `account
 1. Accepts email invite sent to `Borrower` email
 1. Check `Borrower` in loan
 1. Remove `Borrower` from loan